In Wisconsin, United States

 Use of geocaching.com services is subject to the terms and conditions in our disclaimer

-This cache originally got it's name from the space in between two sets of trees as we approached the area and I thought it looked like a field goal :) ***8/21/16 Replaced missing cache again, with a pill bottle able to hold a log and some tiny swag.
-It's newer location at N42 54.969 W088 19.075 will be even easier to find.
+This cache originally got it's name from the space in between two sets of trees as we approached the area and I thought it looked like a field goal :) ***Replaced MIA with a camo'd pill bottle hanging in the entwined trees.
+BYOP.
 Happy hunting and watch for ticks!

 Decided to go back to the Marsh with one of our Labsdale geo-dogs, Barkley, to place more caches in an area we really enjoy and already have caches in, including Barkley's cache.